Dubai: gold in the City of the Future

 A roof, a bar and a herd of horses made of gold!
 This is possible only in the UAE!

-The Dubai authorities introduced tax concessions for gold deals and strictly control the quality of the good.
+The Dubai authorities introduced tax exemptions for gold transactions and strictly control the quality of the goods.

 Golden roof of Gevora Hotel